-Commencing January 1, 2015, TransCanada PipeLines Limited (TCPL or the Company) is required by the Canada Energy Regulator (CER), formerly the National Energy Board (NEB), to collect funds to cover estimated future pipeline abandonment costs.
+Commencing January 1, 2015, TransCanada PipeLines Limited (TCPL or the Company) is required by the Canada Energy Regulator (CER), to collect funds to cover estimated future pipeline abandonment costs.
 The requirement to collect funds is in accordance with directions from the MH-001-2013 Decision that approved set-aside and collection mechanisms for abandonment cost funding for CER regulated pipeline companies.
-The CER approves amounts to be collected by the Company from its shippers in respect of estimated future pipeline abandonment costs.
+The CER approves amounts to be collected by the Company from its customers in respect of estimated future pipeline abandonment costs.
 Amounts collected by the Company are used to fund the trust (Trust Fund) that holds and invests these funds.